Jana998-alt/reading-notes/401readings/read09.md

 ![normal distribution](3vDS2Au.png "normal")

-when we speak about statistics, normal distribution is the most important thing to mention. it describes a lot of (if not most) behaviours in nature.
+when we speak about statistics, normal distribution is the most important thing to mention. it describes a lot of (if not most) behaviors in nature.

 The most important qualities to notice about the normal distribution is its symmetry and its shape.
 In a probability context, the high point in a normal distribution represents the event with the highest probability of occurring.
 As you get farther away from this event on either side, the probability drops rapidly, forming that familiar bell-shape.
 The high point in a statistical context actually represents the mean.
 As in probability, as you get farther from the mean, you rapidly drop off in frequency.
 That is to say, extremely high and low deviations from the mean are present but exceedingly rare.